 Parham Parish Council is a member of SALC (Suffolk Association of Local Councils).

-It is represented on Parham Village Hall Management Committee, Parham Wildlife Group, SCDC’s Green Print Forum, and Framlingham Volunteer Centre.
+It is represented on Parham Village Hall Management Committee, Parham Wildlife Group, ESC’s Green Print Forum, and Framlingham Volunteer Centre.

-It also appoints a Tree Warden, Mr Adam Paul, in charge of hedges and trees in the parish and a Footpath Officer, James Rogers, who keeps an eye on Rights of Way and reports problems to SCC.
+It also appoints a Tree Warden, Mr Adam Paul, in charge of hedges and trees in the parish and a Footpath Officer, Jason Wood, who keeps an eye on Rights of Way and reports problems to SCC.